Wolves clamp down on defense in 101-91 win over Pacers

-Minnesota clamped down on the defensive end against Indiana as Jimmy Butler returned to the lineup to score 20 points to lead the Timberwolves to a 101-91 win over the Pacers.
+Minneapolis — Jimmy Butler returned to Minnesota's lineup and scored 20 points to lead the Timberwolves to a 101-91 win over the Indiana Pacers on Monday night.

-"We played a little bit of defense finally," Butler said.
-"It felt good."

 Butler, who received a mix of boos and cheers during player introductions, sat out Saturday due to precautionary rest.
 Karl-Anthony Towns added 17 points and 12 rebounds for Minnesota, while rookie guard Josh Okogie scored 12 points off the bench.